 There’s no way of guarding against this, but HostGator does refer to “low-density servers” on WordPress plans.
 I’m inferring that it means it limits the number of customers per server, and if so, that should help with your site’s speed and performance.
 Unfortunately, there’s no real detail to go on.

-Hostinger also offers plenty of tools to help boost performance, such as LiteSpeed web servers and the associated LSCache optimization plugin.
-Both give Hostinger a definite edge, and that’s not even mentioning its SSD storage, which outperforms HostGator’s older HDD drives.
+Hostinger offers plenty of tools to help boost performance, such as LiteSpeed web servers and the associated LSCache optimization plugin.
+Both give Hostinger a definite edge, and that’s not even mentioning its NVMe SSD storage, which outperforms HostGator’s SSD drives.

-Both hosts’ uptime guarantees are very similar, with cloud hosting providing marginally better uptime promises than other types of hosting.
+Both hosts’ uptime guarantees are similar, with cloud hosting providing marginally better uptime promises than other types of hosting.
+Hostinger also offers datacenter locations across four continents, while HostGator only has locations within the US.
+That means that if you reside outside the United States, the difference in performance will be even more dramatic.

 All in all, Hostinger offers better hardware and software – and it goes to great lengths to ensure its servers are optimized.
 That’s why it’s the clear winner of this section.